What type of content do you primarily create?

 Your Descript editor should show one track with the video clip and the corresponding audio and audio waveform, and one track with the externally recorded audio and the corresponding audio waveform.

-Find the sync points one at a time, which you can do by muting one track (clicking the “M” to the left of the track) and listening to the other track and making note of the sync point when you find it.
-Then mute your second track and listen to track one to listen for that track’s sync point.
-You can also see the sync point: A clapper usually has a sharp jump in the waveform.
+Find the sync points one at a time, which you can do by muting one track (clicking the "M" to the left of the track) and listening to the other track and making note of the sync point when you find it.
+Then mute your second track and listen to track one to listen for that track's sync point.
+You can also see the sync point visually: A clapper usually creates a sharp spike in the audio waveform that's easy to identify.

 Once you've located and noted both sync points, go on “Select” mode by clicking the arrow symbol under the video monitor.
 Click on the track with the earlier sync point and drag it until its sync point lines up with the corresponding clip and track.

-How to sync video and audio with VLC Media Player
+How to sync audio and video with VLC Media Player

 If you want more control over how your audio and video footage lines up, here's how to sync them manually using VLC Media Player.

-VLC Media Player is a free editing app that’s available for both Windows and Mac devices (including iPads and iPhones).
-It’s basic in terms of functionality, but has the basic tools you’ll need to bring your video and audio back in sync.
+VLC Media Player is a free editing app that's available for both Windows and Mac devices (including iPads and iPhones).
+It's basic in terms of functionality, but has the essential tools you'll need to bring your video and audio back in sync.
+VLC supports most common audio and video file formats, making it versatile for quick sync fixes.

 If you haven't already downloaded it for your PC, head to the VLC Media Player website and choose the version that's compatible with your computer.